tyleryasaka/identity-proposals/README.md

 contract ERCXXXX_ClaimIssuer {
     function getClaim(address subject, bytes32 key) public constant returns(bytes32);
 }

+contract ERCXXXX_ClaimIssuerRegistry {
+    function setClaimIssuer(address claimIssuer) public;
+    function getClaim(address issuer, address subject, bytes32 key) public constant returns(bytes32);
+}
 ```

-The claim manager standard should be implemented by the delegate contract for claims for an identity.
-So if I want to issue claims, I would first deploy an implementation of `ERCXXXX_ClaimIssuer`.
-Then I would call `setDelegate` on my identity, passing in the address of my `ERCXXXX_ClaimIssuer` contract as the delegate address.
-(The `delegateType` should be coordinated and perhaps even standardized to some degree; I would propose `0x0000000000000000000000000000000000000000000000000000000000000000` as the delegateType for issued claims.)
+This is inspired by ERC780, but it allows the issuer to implement the `getClaim` method however they like (it just needs to conform to the interface). *It is fully backwards compatible with ERC780.*

+There is a global `ClaimIssuerRegistry` contract, which simply allows a `ClaimIssuer` contract to be associated with an issuer address.
+This allows the issuer to implement their own custom issuing contract, which is flexible and allows computable claims to be implemented.

+The `getClaim` method on the `ClaimIssuerRegistry` contract **must** be implemented as follows: if the given `issuer` does not have an associated `ClaimIssuer` contract, ERC780's `getClaim` method should be called with the given arguments.
+If there is an associated `ClaimIssuer` contract, then the `getClaim` method on that contract should be called, passing in the given `subject` and `key`.

 ## This Codebase

 There are a lot of contracts here.
 Some of them are definitions/implementations of existing standards; others are implementations of the standards I have defined here.
-I also added a library that for now just has a convenience method for looking up a claim issued using `ERCXXXX_Identity` and `ERCXXXX_ClaimIssuer`.
-Note that this method has the *exact* same parameters and return value as ERC780's `getClaim` method.
-I did my best to keep these standards as interoperable as possible.

 The tests demonstrate usage of these standards.
 They can be run with `npm test` (after you have done an `npm install`).